sarahmclo/slidles/README.md

 ## User Experience (UX)<a name="user-experience"></a>
 Our primary focus is on creating a seamless, enjoyable user experience.
 Slidles is designed with simplicity in mind, ensuring that users can navigate and play without any hassle.
 The vibrant design elements enhance engagement, making the puzzle-solving experience delightful and satisfying.

-## User Experience (UX)
-Our primary focus is on creating a seamless, enjoyable user experience.
-Slidles is designed with simplicity in mind, ensuring that users can navigate and play without any hassle.
-The vibrant design elements enhance engagement, making the puzzle-solving experience delightful and satisfying.

 ## Project Goals
 The main goals of the Slidles project are to:
 - Provide an accessible, engaging puzzle game for all ages.